The Settings Menu houses the configurable options in Krita and where you determine most of the “look and feel” of the application.

 To use, just type the Action into the Search box you want to assign/reassign the shortcut for.
 Suppose we wanted to assign the shortcut Ctrl + G to the Action of Group Layers so that every time we pressed Ctrl + G a new Layer Group would be created.
 Use the following steps to do this:

-- Click on the first button and type the Control + G key combination.
+Click on the first button and type the Ctrl + G key combination.

 From this point on, whenever you press Ctrl + G you’ll get a new Group Layer.